Foundation / Corporation

 Vermont Humanities Council (VHC)

 Grants of up to $5,000 to Vermont nonprofit organizations, schools, government agencies, and higher education institutions to support a broad range of humanities projects.
-LOIs are due February 9.
+Applicants must submit an LOI prior to submitting a full application.
 Eligible types of requests include public humanities programming, educational outreach, and teacher enrichment.

 About VHC: A statewide nonprofit organization founded in 1974 and a state affiliate of the National Endowment for the Humanities, the Vermont Humanities Council (VHC) believes that engagement with the world of ideas, in interaction with others, contributes uniquely to richer lives, stronger communities, and a more humane society.
 Its mission is “to make Vermont a state in which every individual reads, participates in public affairs, and continues to learn throughout life.”
 With 14 different kinds of programs and over 27,250 people attending nearly 1,000 events in 2015, the Council offers something for people of nearly all ages and from all walks of life.